 CHIC Certified, Canine Good Citizen Evaluator, UKC SPOT Evaluator, AKC Temperament Test Evaluator.

-Paula has been a member of Good Dog for almost 6 years
+Paula has been a member of Good Dog for over 6 years

 Paula was screened for responsible practices and has been a member since 2019.